Kernix13/tower/README.md

 # Tower Custom WordPress Theme

-This is the theme I built for my website [Kernix Web Design](https://kernixwebdesign.com/ 'Kernix Web Design Home').
+This is the theme I built for my website Kernix Web Design (no longer active).
 I will update this readme file later.
 I would not recommend downloaded and then uploading this theme for your website unless you know CSS.
 I have the theme header and footr colors hardcoded in the main CSS file.

 ## Important Notes